apepiot/SU-thesis-template/README.md

 ## How to format this manuscript for your need
 In the **document.tex** file
 * by default this template is set up in french, i.e. the names of the TOC, bibliography,... are in french.
 You can change that easily by commenting the line **\usepackage[francais]{babel}** to use the english version.
 * to adapt the title page: replace the text between brackets [ ] in the section _%-- 1.
 TITLE PAGE FORMATING --%_ and the jury names in the table.
-Delete some the lines that are not needed.
+Delete the lines that are not needed.
 N.B. if you prefer to use another template (a), or to make this cover page in another file (b): delete (a) or cut/paste (b) the blocks _%-- Commands to make the title page --%_ and _%-- 1.
 TITLE PAGE FORMATING --%_ in a new file and delete _\input{titlepage} \makeatother_ just after _\begin{document}_.